HenryMaoSydney/WilliamHill/README.md

 Customer Risk Profile can be calculated by settled bet.
 This also calculates Customer's average bet

 Bet Risk Profiler is more complicated.
-It depend on 4 conditions The Risk characteristics are risky,  ( highly unusual /  unusual / Normal), Large sum.
+It depend on the unsettled bet and the Customer risk profile The Risk characteristics are risky,  ( highly unusual /  unusual / Normal), Large sum.
-assumption: if customer have no settled bet, it is unsusal ( average bet is 0).
-Unsettled.csv seems not conaining wining/or not information, if we use ToWin as wining. this causes customer with unsettled bets be flagged as risky.

 Step 3 - The UI

- Using web API.
- Allow user
- 1) Query Customer's Risk Profile ( By Customer id)
- 2) Query Bet's Risk Profile ( By Bet id)
+ Allow user to query for Customer's risk profile, and Display All unsettled bet's risk status

+Step 4 - Fixes, Async, Parallel, Thread safe collections.